 - let you have a copy of the information in an intelligible form

-You should note that there are exceptions under the Data Protection Act 1998 and if these apply, we may not necessarily provide you with information requested.
+Please note, there are exceptions under the Data Protection Act 1998 and if these apply, we may not provide you with the information requested.

 If we do hold information about you, you can ask us to correct any mistakes by contacting the Data Protection Officer.

-Land Registry seeks to ensure that your information and preferences are accurate and complete.
-If you wish to view, change your information or opt out of receiving information from us, please let us know by sending your name, full address, email address and company name (if applicable).
+We aim to ensure that your information and preferences are accurate and complete.
+If you want to view, change your information or opt out of receiving information from us, please let us know by sending your name, full address, email address and company name (if applicable).